Casino Gambling in Mississippi

 Mississippi Casinos on the Gulf Coast are now permitted to be located on land.
 And they don't even have to be located right on the water.
 State law permits casinos on the Gulf Coast to be set back up to 800 feet from the shoreline.
 The change was made as a result of necessity.
 If casinos were forced to be located on the shore, or on riverboats, most properties would have to close their doors because the insurance premiums would have been too high.

 Casino Gambling Age Restrictions

 Mississippi online gamblers who are used to seeing the 18+ logo on Internet casinos should note that the actual legal gambling age in Mississippi isn't what they think it is.
 The one exception is bingo where players only have to be 18.
 To play at a land-based casino, you must be 21.
 And technically, the same law applies to Internet Mississippi casino sites, although many enforce an over-18 rule due to being located offshore.

 Ever since Hurricane Katrina changed the betting landscape in Mississippi, online gambling proponents have pushed for a state-run casino and poker room.
 Supporters argue that Mississippi could tap in to the billions of dollars flowing out of the country, especially after residents started playing at Mississippi casinos online after the hurricane shuttered the doors of many popular riverboat casinos.

 In both 2012 and 2013, inspired by similar legislation in Nevada and New Jersey, the state legislature introduced an online casino bill.
 However, lack of support meant that the bill never actually made it onto the floor of the house for a reading.
 Right now, the state seems to be focused on reviving its land-based casino industry.
-However, Mississippi online casino players are free to play at the many Internet casinos that are run from out of state.
+However, Mississippi online casino players from Gulfport to Hattiesburg are free to play at the many Internet casinos that are run from out of state.